 GoldandBlack.com video: RB coach Chris Barclay

-Purdue running backs coach Chris Barclay talks about the development of his position and more after practice on Tuesday.
+Purdue running backs coach Chris Barclay discusses how his position group will deal without Zander Horvath for 4-8 weeks and more after practice on Tuesday.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?